Thomas Smythe: Private life

 Although his name was often spelled "Smith", it was always written "Smythe" by the man himself, as well as by his extended family at Strangford.
 Smythe married three times.
 The first two wives must have died young and without issue.
 He was already married to his third wife, Sarah, daughter of William Blount, by the time Smythe was sheriff of London.
 They had one daughter who died unmarried in 1627; and three sons, two of whom seem to have died before their father.
 The eldest son, Sir John Smythe of Bidborough, married Isabella Rich, daughter of Robert Rich, 1st Earl of Warwick and Penelope Devereux.
 Their children included Letitia Isabella Smythe (d.
 1714), who married John Robartes, 1st Earl of Radnor.

 Death and legacy

 Smythe died at Sutton-at-Hone in Kent on 4 September 1625, and was buried there in St John's Church.
 An elaborate monument to his memory was installed there.

 During his lifetime, Smythe amassed a large fortune, a considerable part of which he devoted to charitable purposes.
-He endowed the free school of Tonbridge, which was founded by his grandfather, Sir Andrew Judd, furthermore to this day one of the 5 day houses at the school is named after him.
+He gave to Tonbridge School founded by his grandfather: one of the five day houses at the school is named after him.
 He also established several charities for the poor of the parish of Tonbridge.

 A portrait belonging to the Skinners' Company has been identified with Smythe, though it has been supposed to be that of Sir Daniel Judd.
-An engraving by Simon Pass is inserted in the Grenville copy of Smith's Voiage and Entertainment in Rushia (London, 1605, 4to).
+An engraving by Simon Pass is inserted in the Grenville copy of Smith's Voiage and Entertainment in Rushia (London, 1605).
 It is reproduced in Wadmore's memoir (1892).